 For professionals from mature markets that have slowed down like the US and some countries of Western Europe, this represents an opportunity to work abroad and encourage a mobility of skills and know how.

-Thomas Thor connects you with exciting engineering job opportunities on nuclear projects all over the world!
+Thomas Thor connects you with exciting nuclear engineering jobs projects all over the world!